 Mingtan Reservoir Introduction

-Mingtan Reservoir is located in the valley of Shui Li River at the boundary of Shui Li Township and Yu Chi Township, alongside Highway 131.
-It is an artificial lake built utilizing the terrain of the Shui Li River Valley to store the tailwater generated from Sun Moon Lake's hydropower.
-The Mingtan and Minghu Reservoirs in Checheng Village are environmentally friendly "pumped-storage power plants," constructed for hydropower generation.
-The power plant uses elevation to perform pumped-storage generation, which not only allows for adjustable power output during peak and off-peak times but also produces no pollution.
-The lower storage dam of Mingtan Reservoir is a concrete gravity dam, and the reservoir has a crescent-shaped water area with a storage capacity of 12 million cubic meters, experiencing a daily water level fluctuation of 28 meters, creating a unique tidal phenomenon in the lake.
-In the morning, the clouds and mist create a captivating and ethereal scene.
-The lake's surface lies below the highway, allowing for stunning views of the lake from above the road, or visitors can enjoy its tranquility by strolling along the lakeside, where they can deeply sense the serene and leisurely atmosphere of the clear mountains and pristine waters.
+Mingtan Reservoir is located in the Shuili Creek Valley at the boundary of Shuili Township and Yuchi Township, beside Route 131.
+It is an artificial lake built utilizing the terrain of the Shuili Creek Valley to store the tailwater from Sun Moon Lake's hydropower generation.
+The Mingtan and Minghu Reservoirs, located in Checheng Village, are environmentally friendly "pumped-storage power plants" constructed for hydropower generation.
+The power plant utilizes elevation differences for pumped-storage generation, allowing for self-adjustment of power supply during peak and off-peak times, and it is pollution-free.
+The lower pool dam of Mingtan Reservoir is a concrete gravity dam, and the reservoir features a crescent-shaped water area with a storage capacity of 12 million cubic meters.
+The water level changes by 28 meters daily, creating a unique tidal phenomenon in the lake.
+During dawn, clouds and mist weave around, creating an otherworldly atmosphere.
+The lake surface is positioned below the road, so whether viewing the lake scenery from above the road or visiting the lakeside, one can deeply appreciate the tranquil and leisurely ambiance characterized by the clear mountains and waters.